 | Regulatory: limits on taxes or premiums |

 | Aggregate units of payment: capitation, diagnosis-related groups (DRGs), global budgets |

 Cost controls aimed at the financing of health insurance attempt to limit the flow of funds into health insurance plans, with the expectation that the plans will then be forced to modify the outflow of payment.
 Financing controls come in two basic flavors—regulatory and competitive.

 Dieter Arbeiter, a carpenter in Berlin, Germany, is enrolled in one of his nation’s health insurance plans, the “sick fund” operated by the Carpenter’s Guild.
 Each month, Dieter pays 8.2% of his wages to the sick fund and his employer contributes another 7.3%.
 The German federal government regulates these payroll tax rates.
 When the government proposes raising the employee rate to 9.2%, Dieter and his coworkers march to the parliament building to protest the increase.
 The government backs down, and the rate remains at 8.2%.
 As a result, physician fees do not increase that year.

 In nations with tax-financed health insurance, government regulation of taxes serves as a control over public expenditures for health care.
 This regulatory control is most evident when certain tax funds are earmarked for health insurance, as in the case of the German health insurance plans (see Chapter 14) or Medicare Part A in the United States.
-Under ...
+Under these ...